Colorectal cancer

 • Links with local hospice and community services.

-• Link with chemotherapy unit and AOS team.
+• Link with chemotherapy unit and Acute Oncology Service (AOS) team.

 Meet the team